hrussel/lameness-detection/README.md

 You can add the path to your data in the `config.yml` file, and change the options as you wish.

-The `data_files` contains examples of how to structure you dataset.
+The `data_files` contains examples of how to structure your dataset.

 ---

 ### Disclaimer

-The code is provided as is, is not maintained, and no support is currently not provided.
+The code is provided as is, is not maintained, and support is currently not provided.

 If you have questions, send an email to helena [dot] russello [at] wur [dot] nl.